bparanj/crystal/programming/rails/debug/debuggingbook.md

 - The hypothesis is confirmed when the function strips double quotes from the input, contrary to expectations.

 **Analyzing Results and Observations**:
-- The experiment's results are added to a list of observations, showing discrepancies between expected and actual outputs.
+- The experiment's results are added to a list of observations, showing discrepancies between expected and  outputs.
 - The author suggests that the cause of the quote-stripping issue might be within the specific code block handling quotes in the `remove_html_markup` function.

 **Refining Hypotheses with Debugging Tools**: